 What does the law do?
-Act 135 bans the sale of liquid or gel substances containing nicotine in Vermont unless the product is in child-resistant packaging, excluding cartridges not designed to be opened by the consumer.
+Act 135 banned the sale of liquid or gel substances containing nicotine in Vermont unless the product is in child-resistant packaging, excluding cartridges not designed to be opened by the consumer.

 Why is it important?
-The Centers for Disease Control and Prevent reports a dramatic increase over the past four years in the number of e-cigarette related calls to poison control centers - rising from one call per month in September 2010 to 215 per month in February 2014.
+The Centers for Disease Control and Prevent reports a total of 7,043 e-cigarette exposure cases between April 1, 2022 - March 31, 2023.
+Of the e-cigarette calls to the National Poison Control Center during this time, 88% were of children under the age of five.
 Half (51%) of the e-cigarette related calls to poison control centers involved children under the age of 5.

-According to CDC Director Tom Frieden, "E-cigarette liquids as currently sold are a threat to small children because they are not required to be childproof."
-Act 135 is an important first step in protecting young children from nicotine poisoning, and Vermont is leading the way as one of only two states to implement this sort of restriction.
+According to CDC Former Director Tom Frieden, "Ecigarette liquids as currently sold are a threat to small children because they are not required to be childproof."
+Act 135 took an important first step in protecting young children from nicotine poisoning, and Vermont is leading the way among states to implement this sort of restriction.